Skip to main content

 Recommended Videos

 The satellite was developed jointly by Kyoto University and Sumitomo Forestry.
 To build the satellite, the team used hinoki — a type of magnolia tree native to Japan — after it was found to have impressive resistance against cracking, thermal stress, cosmic rays, and solar radiation.
-The LignoSat was constructed with 10-centimeter-long wooden panels using traditional Japanese techniques that do without screws or glue.
+The LignoSat was constructed with 10-centimeter-long wooden panels using traditional Japanese techniques that do not employ screws or glue.

-Currently, when a metal satellite is decommissioned in low-Earth orbit, operators attempt to dispose of it by sending it into Earth’s atmosphere whereupon most of it burns up during a high-speed descent.
+Currently, when a metal satellite is decommissioned in low-Earth orbit, operators attempt to dispose of it by sending it into Earth’s atmosphere, whereupon most of it burns up during a high-speed descent.
 The problem is with the parts that don’t burn up.
 Some pieces can reach the surface of Earth, while the resulting aluminum oxide particles end up polluting the environment.
 Beside some traces of biodegradable ash, satellites made of wood will completely disintegrate and help to reduce the amount of space junk in near-Earth orbit.

 “Early 1900s airplanes were made of wood,” Kyoto University forest science professor and LignoSat team member Koji Murata told Reuters last month.
 “A wooden satellite should be feasible, too.”

-Murata added that wood is more durable in space than on Earth because there’s no water or oxygen to rot or inflame it, and also noted its minimal environmental impact at the end of its life.
+Murata added that wood is more durable in space than on Earth because there’s no water or oxygen to rot or inflame it.
+He also noted its minimal environmental impact at the end of its life.
 The researchers have even said that if a way can be found to grow trees on the moon or Mars, wood could also become a vital construction material for colonies in space.

 Trevor Mogg